riderBruce/preparation-csis-fall-2025/docs/week02_webdev.md

 ## 🔮 What’s Next?

-Since our goal for the week (Web Dev Basics) is already accomplished, we have two great options:
+Since our goal for the week (Web Dev Basics) is already accomplished

 ### Option 1: More Mini Projects (Highly Recommended)

-We can:

 - Build a Weather App (API practice)
 - Add LocalStorage to the Todo App
 - Create a Rock Paper Scissors Game
 - Make a Pomodoro Timer

+## 👌 Finished on week2

+---

+## 🍻 Under this line will be done next 6th week.

     - Build a Form Validator
     - Or even try a Mini Blog using HTML/CSS/JS

     These will reinforce and stretch everything you’ve learned.

-### Option 2: Go Deeper into Web Dev Concepts
+    Option 2: Go Deeper into Web Dev Concepts

     We could:

     - Learn more advanced CSS (flexbox, grid layout)
     - Understand semantic HTML and accessibility
     - Explore JavaScript modules or fetch() and API calls